GENERATION AI

 SCHOOL ASSEMBLY PROGRAM

-Equipping Students for Safe, Wise, and Responsible AI Use with Motivational Youth Speaker Eddie Cortés
+Equipping Students for Safe, Wise, and Responsible AI Use with Top Youth Speaker Eddie Cortés

 Target Audience: Elementary, Middle & High School Students (Grades K–12) 30-60 mins